harshitasingh28/harshitasingh28/README.md

 ║     Codeforces  : harshita28                                               ║
 ║     LinkedIn    : harshita-singh-a132a3315                                 ║
 ║     Email       : harshitaaa2807@gmail.com                                 ║
-║     ChatPDF Demo: chat-pdf-ochre-nu.vercel.app                             ║
+║     ChatPDF     : chat-pdf-ochre-nu.vercel.app (demo) + chat-pdf (repo)    ║
+║     PNR Checker : pnr-checker-qypc.vercel.app (demo) + PNR-checker (repo)  ║
 ║                                                                              ║
-║  🔧 STILL NEEDED — search for these tokens and replace:                    ║
+║  🔧 STILL NEEDED — search for this token and replace:                      ║
 ║  ┌─────────────────────────────────────────────────────────────────────┐    ║
 ║  │  YOUR_PORTFOLIO_URL     → your portfolio/site (or delete the badge)│    ║
-║  │  YOUR_CHATPDF_REPO_URL  → GitHub repo link for ChatPDF              │    ║
-║  │  YOUR_LMS_REPO_URL      → GitHub repo link for Library Mgmt System  │    ║
 ║  └─────────────────────────────────────────────────────────────────────┘    ║
 ║                                                                              ║
 ║  ⚠️  IMPORTANT: this file must live in a repo named EXACTLY                 ║